sessionsdev/obsidian-simple-day-planner/README.md

 - Status bar updates on progress with information on your current and next tasks.
 You can click on the status bar to access the note for today's day planner.
 - Timeline view showing your tasks laid out on a vertical timeline.

+TODO!
+I need to replace this image with an accurate image.
 ![Day Planner Demo Image](https://raw.githubusercontent.com/jdbeightol/obsidian-simple-day-planner/main/images/day-planner-note-preview.png)

 ## Usage

-Once installed, the plugin will read your daily note as configured by the obsidian daily note plugin to display your daily plan.
+Once installed, the plugin will read your daily note to parse and display your plan.

-### Day Planner Note
+### Daily Note

 Within the note, you can create a list of times and tasks which will be automatically be tracked during the day.
 You can include headings and other content between tasks.
 See [examples/day-planner-example.md](examples/day-planner-example.md) for an example.